openharmony/docs/en/application-dev/quick-start/arkts-new-componentV2.md

 # \@ComponentV2 Decorator: Custom Component

-To use the capability of the state variable decorator V2 in a custom component, you can use the \@ComponentV2 decorator to decorate the custom component.
+To use the capability of the state variable decorator V2 in a custom component, you can use the \@ComponentV2 Decorator to decorate the custom component.

 >**NOTE**
 >
 >The \@ComponentV2 decorator is supported since API version 12.
 >
->State management V2 is still under development, and some features are not complete yet.
+>State management V2 is still under development, and some features may be incomplete or not always work as expected.

 ## Overview